mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   // +optional
   Capacity map[QualifiedName]DeviceCapacity

-  // SharedCapacityConsumed defines a list of references to
+  // ConsumesCapacity defines a list of references to capacity
-  // shared capacities defined in shared pools in the same
-  // ResourceSlice.
-Each of the references points to a named
-  // shared capacity and includes the quantity of that capacity
+  // pools and the set of capacities that the device will
-  // that the devices needs.
+  // consume from those pools.
   //
-  // During allocation, a device can only be allocated if
+  // The capacities can be defined either by referencing one
-  // sufficient shared capacity is available to meet the
-  // capacity needed by all the references provided.
+  // or more DeviceCapacityConsumptionMixins for by listing
+  // the capacities directly.
+The latter will always override
+  // any capacities coming in from the mixins.
   //
-  // Any capacity references here will override references
-  // defined in any mixins.
+  // The maximum number of references is 32.
+This is the
+  // same as the maximum number of capacity pools allowed in
+  // a ResourceSlice.
   //
-  // The maximum number of consumed capacities is 32.
-  //
   // +required
-  SharedCapacityConsumed []CapacityConsumedRef
+  // +listType=atomic
+  ConsumesCapacity []CapacityConsumptionRef
 }

 // CapacityPoolMixin defines a mixin that a capacity pool can include.